 When we opened our doors in 1982 as Eastside Domestic Violence Program (EDVP), we were the first agency to directly serve survivors in East and North King County.
 Today, LifeWire is Washington state’s largest domestic violence organization and a nationally recognized leader in the field.
-Since 1982, we have helped over 141,000 survivors break free from abuse, find safety, heal, and create a stable home for themselves and their children.
+Over the last 36 years, we have helped over 141,000 survivors break free from abuse, find safety, heal, and create a stable home for themselves and their children.

 Our mission is to end domestic violence by changing individual, institutional and societal beliefs, attitudes and behaviors that perpetuate it.

 Domestic violence is a human rights issue.
 LifeWire envisions a world in which every person lives in a safe environment, free from oppression and with the opportunity to thrive.

 LifeWire offers survivor-driven, trauma informed services, promotes prevention through community-based training and coaching, and leads through pioneering strategies and partnerships.

 Our advocates partner with survivors on their individual journeys to gaining renewed strength and empowerment.
 We listen to survivors as they describe their needs and help them identify resources that will enable them to build safer lives.
 By tailoring our support to each survivor, we are able to truly respond to survivors’ unique barriers, challenges and goals.